Immigration For Same-Sex Spouses

 Federal Policy Changes Have Opened A Path To Legal Residency

-In addressing numerous immigration-related concerns faced by lesbian and gay individuals, information on the website of the United States Citizenship and Immigration Services (USCIS) repeatedly uses language such as “… a same-sex marriage will be treated exactly the same as an opposite-sex marriage.”
+In addressing numerous immigration-related concerns faced by the LGBTQ community, information on the website of the United States Citizenship and Immigration Services (USCIS) repeatedly uses language such as “… a same-sex marriage will be treated exactly the same as an opposite-sex marriage.”
 At the White Plains, New York, immigration law firm of Bikkal & Associates, P.C., we are well-prepared to consider your specific circumstances and help you explore your rights and options.

 We treat all our clients with personal care and respect, and we avidly support federal policy changes that support family unity and relieve hardship for our diverse clients.
 Our services cover the full spectrum of immigration for same-sex spouses, including: